projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 ACRN supports I/O for pass-thru devices with two restrictions.

 1) Supports only MMIO.
-So requires developers to expose I/O BARs as not present in the guest configuration.
+Thus, this requires developers to expose I/O BARs as not present in the guest configuration.

 2) Supports only 32-bit MMIO BAR type.

-As guest PCI sub-system scans the PCI bus and assigns Guest Physical Address (GPA) to the MMIO BAR, ACRN maps GPA to the address in the physical BAR of the pass-thru device using EPT.
-Following timeline chart explains how PCI devices are assigned to guest and BARs are mapped upon guest initialization.
+As the guest PCI sub-system scans the PCI bus and assigns a Guest Physical Address (GPA) to the MMIO BAR, ACRN maps the GPA to the address in the physical BAR of the pass-thru device using EPT.
+The following timeline chart explains how PCI devices are assigned to guest and BARs are mapped upon guest initialization.